GMLC-TDC/helics-packaging/helics_apps-pip/README.md

 * Windows 32/64-bit

 ### Source distributions
-Unfortunately, there is no source distribution for this package at this time since that requires compiling HELICS from source.
+An attempt has been made at providing a source distribution that will compiled HELICS from source.
+Although minimal support can be provided (e.g. you will need to troubleshoot issues yourself), PRs fixing issues are welcome.

 ## Release
 HELICS is distributed under the terms of the BSD-3 clause license.
 All new